Cilvyahg/FED_wtrack/Ajax/ajax.md

 user-agent

+When you are accessing any page on the internet or interacting on a website (e.g. clicking a link), you’re often requesting a whole bunch of documents from that server.
+Maybe it’s HTML, maybe it’s CSS, maybe it’s an image, a PDF file—whatever it is, the basic relationship stays the same: you make a request, the server responds.

 ## AJAX

 refers to making requests on the page while it's already been loaded or after it's been loaded, making request behind the scenes.

 ## PING command

 stands for packet internet groper. the ping sent data packets to the server and the server repplies with sending it back or other replies. see below.

 with the ping you can test ::